Giov3ss/iHealthy/README.md

 ## Deployment

 ### Prerequisites
-To run this project, you need a CLOUDINARY_URL:
+To run this project, you need a CLOUDINARY_URL & ElephantSQL:
 1. **Cloudinary Account:**
 - Create an account on [Cloudinary](https://cloudinary.com/users/register_by_email) if you don't have one.
 - Access the Cloudinary dashboard.